Wintellect/MSLearn/Introduction to Bash/includes/3-bash-commands.md

 # Bash commands

-On your first day at Northwind, you want to learn how the previous sysadmin organized the company's servers.
-Let's poke around  your server and see what we can find.

 Every shell language has its most-used commands, just as every guitarist has a dozen songs she must be ready to play. ("Seven Nation Army," "Sweet Child O' Mine," and "Stairway to Heaven" come to mind, among others.)
-Let's start building your Bash repertoire by examining the most common Linux commands.
+Let's start building your Bash repertoire by examining the most common Bash commands.

 ### The `ls` command